torvalds/linux/Documentation/process/maintainer-tip.rst

 	 *
 	 * Supplementary information for using the struct.
 	 *
-	 * Note, that the struct member descriptors above are arranged
+	 * Analte, that the struct member descriptors above are arranged
 	 * in a tabular fashion.
 	 */
 	struct bar_order {